xsf/xmpp.org/content/blog/2022-04-05-newsletter.md

 The Profanity devs posted a quick guide on how to use [OpenPGP for XMPP (OX)](https://profanity-im.github.io/blog/post/openpgp-for-xmpp-ox/).

-[JMP's Newsletter](https://blog.jmp.chat/b/march-newsletter-2022) announces a new client for Android that has a focus on improving UX for users of standards-compliant gateways.
+[JMP's Newsletter](https://blog.jmp.chat/b/march-newsletter-2022) announces a new client for Android (based on Conversations) that has a focus on improving UX for users of standards-compliant gateways.

 The [Mellium Dev Communiqué for March 2022](https://opencollective.com/mellium/updates/dev-communique-for-march-20222) has been released!
 This release includes changes to the sidebar in the Communiqué TUI client and improvements to various packages in the main mellium.im/xmpp module.